HenryLi-0/tape/CODEGUIDE.md

 - `checks.py` : checks that important resources exist to prevent random crashes
 - `counter.py` : just a counter, but it shockingly important!
 - `fancy.py` : used for fancy rendering stuff (fonts, border boxes)
-- `interface.py` : parts of the tk window (animation, timeline, editor, options)
+- `interface.py` : parts of the tk window (animation, timeline, editor, options). contains a lot of code.
 - `pathing.py` : used to generate paths (idk what to call it) and things related to moving and coordinates
 - `render.py` : things related to rendering and image stuff
 - `visuals.py` : very silly way for buttons and visuals on the screen